We promise — you won’t be disappointed!

 👉 Grab the Georgia Kids Series 52 Hike Challenge Hiking Log here!

-The colors peak at Brasstown Bald well before other parts of North Georgia due to the extraordinary height.
-This is the tallest point in the entire state of Georgia, and it basically has its own micro-climate, similar to Massachusetts.
+The colors peak at Brasstown Bald well before other parts of North Georgia due to its extraordinary height.
+At 4,784 feet above sea level, this is the highest point in Georgia, and it basically has its own micro-climate — similar to Massachusetts.

-This was despite being a gorgeous day with hardly a cloud in the sky as we drive to Blairsville.
-Even the road up the mountain was clear as day…but you can feel the immediate change once you reach the top.
-We double-backed for fun at another location, and returned about 1:30pm for fantastic views.
+This was despite being a gorgeous day with hardly a cloud in the sky as we drove to Blairsville.
+Even the road up the mountain was clear as day, but you can feel the immediate change once you reach the top.
+We double-backed for fun at another location, and returned about 1:30 p.m. for fantastic views.

 Lake Chatuge in the valley:

 - 27 Beechy-Keen Airbnb St Augustine Rentals - 02/19/2021

 - 27 Relaxing & Fun Things To Do In Tybee Island On A Family Vacation - 02/16/2021